h2oai/h2o-3/h2o-docs/src/product/automl.rst

   AutoML includes `XGBoost <data-science/xgboost.html>`__ GBMs (Gradient Boosting Machines) among its set of algorithms.
 This feature is currently provided with the following restrictions:

   - XGBoost is not currently available on Windows machines, or on OS X with the new Apple M1 chip.
-Please check the JIRA tickets for `Windows <https://github.com/h2oai/h2o-3/issues/7139>`__ and `Apple M1 <https://github.com/h2oai/h2o-3/issues/7180>`__ for updates.
+Please check the tickets for `Windows <https://github.com/h2oai/h2o-3/issues/7139>`__ and `Apple M1 <https://github.com/h2oai/h2o-3/issues/7180>`__ for updates.
   - XGBoost is used only if it is available globally and if it hasn't been explicitly `disabled <data-science/xgboost.html#disabling-xgboost>`__.
 You can check if XGBoost is available by using the ``h2o.xgboost.available()`` in R or ``h2o.estimators.xgboost.H2OXGBoostEstimator.available()`` in Python.

 -   **Why doesn't AutoML use all the time that it's given?**